 - Meanwhile, in a large heavy-bottomed pot, melt the butter over medium-high heat, about 1 minute.

-- Add cream, milk, thyme, salt, pepper, and bring to simmer.
+- Add chicken stock, milk, thyme or parsley, salt, pepper, and bring to simmer.
 Add the cheese and stir to melt.
 Remove from heat and set aside.

 - When the potatoes are tender, drain well and put them back into the pot and add the ham.
 Pour the warm cheese mixture over the potatoes and stir to combine.
 If desired, transfer to a serving or gratin dish for dinner service.

-- If you are broiling the mixture to brown the sauce, transfer the mixture to 3-quart gratin dish and broil until the cream is bubbling around sides and top is golden brown, about 5 minutes.
+- If you are broiling the potatoes to brown the top, transfer the mixture to a 3-quart gratin dish and broil until the cream is bubbling around sides and top is golden brown, about 5 - 10 minutes.